-Reputation: Reduction in capital availability
+Reduction in capital availability

 Increased stakeholder awareness of climate change issues puts pressure on Unite Students to actively mitigate and adapt, and to be seen to do so.
-Failure to act or be seen to act could result in reputational damage, impacting on sales, long term partnership opportunities, or reduced access to capital as institutional investors seek to reduce carbon impact of their investments.
+Failure to act or be seen to act could result in reputational damage, impacting on sales, long term

-This is a very rough estimate based on increased costs of capital and potential reduction in demand.
-Detailed modelling has not been undertaken to arrive at a more robust assessment, and in any event this would still be heavily caveated given varierty of factors at play.
+Detailed modelling has not been undertaken to arrive at a more robust assessment, and in any event this would still be heavily caveated given variety of factors at play.

 Our current Up to uS responsible business strategy includes four strategic objectives, and two especially are relevant to this risk: "reduce our environmental impact" and "look after the interests of our customers, partners and investors".

 The first of these includes a strong focus on carbon reduction, and the second includes a focus on engaging stakeholders to communicate the full extent of managing and mitigating our climate related impacts as well as wider ESG issues.
 In this way we can mitigate this risk and ensure ongoing access to market and capital.